xiangzhi/psi-wiki/Roadmap.md

 ### Runtime

-- generalizing data importers and exporters to other storage types besides \\psi stores;
 - evolving the documentation with additional topics, including adding more samples and walkthroughs;

 ### Visualization and Platform for Situated Intelligence Studio

-- enabling data annotation scenarios in PsiStudio;
+- refining the support for data annotation scenarios in PsiStudio;
-- ability to work with other data sources besides \\psi stores;
 - refining existing visualizers;
 - evolving and documenting the support for third-party visualizers and batch task processing in PsiStudio;